 See, another research shows that it's so much less about the person you think is your exact iconic type, and it's so much more about the chemistry.
 What I'm teaching here are tools that most of us are never taught.
 They’re the tools about how to grow attraction.
 They’re the deeper skills of intimacy.

-I know I spent decades chasing people who didn’t want me.
-What ultimately couldn’t end up being with, because maybe I didn’t respect them enough, but some internal bell was ringing and saying, this is what attraction is.
+I know I spent decades chasing people who didn't want me.
+Who I ultimately couldn’t end up being with, because maybe I didn't respect them enough, but some internal bell was ringing and saying, this is what attraction is.
 Thank God I learned better.

 There's a greater journey

 And as you learn this approach, you find that the pain of dating and the ugliness and the disappointment that we can experience in dating, diminish.
 You'll feel a growing sense of wisdom and sanity in this crazy making world of dating, when you practice these things.
 And you'll feel more of a sense of hope.